 The Supports for Community Living (SCL) Waiver Branch of the Division of Developmental and Intellectual Disabilities (DDID) provides staff support for and oversight of the Supports for Community Living waiver program.
 The SCL waiver program is a home- and community-based program funded by the Kentucky Department for Medicaid Services and administered by DDID.

+SCL program staff are based throughout the state to provide regional support to all SCL providers statewide.
 Resources available on this website include provider resources, detailed information about services offered, application information, and training opportunities.

 • TRIS Account – for web-based step by step training, manuals, quick reference guides, and communications provided to users about changes http://tris.eku.edu/MWMA/ The link is also available on the MWMA dashboard under “Other Links.”
 It is titled MWMA Training Materials